-At least annually, the Internal Affairs Supervisor should prepare an analysis report on use of force incidents.
-The report should be submitted to the Chief of Police.
-The report should not contain the names of officers, suspects or case numbers, and should include:
+At least annually, the Field Operations Lieutenant should prepare an analysis report on use of force incidents.
+The report should be submitted to the Chief of Police by the end of February.
+The report should not contain the names of officers, suspects, or case numbers, and should include:

-- (a) The identification of any trends in the use of force by members.

-- (b) Training needs recommendations.
+- (a) The identification of any trends in the use of force by members. - (b) Training needs recommendations.

-- (c) Equipment needs recommendations.

-- (d) Policy revision recommendations.
+- (c) Equipment needs recommendations. - (d) Policy revision recommendations.